 This can be useful in identifying issues arising from color-vision

-that can be coerced into that form using pth_data_cvd()
+that can be coerced into that form using pth_data_cvd(): a pth_mat,

 pth_plot_polar(data, ...)